kalaracey/kalaracey.github.io/content/posts/short-links.md

 }
 ```

+For details on how the PAC file works, see the aforementioned MDN page.

 Next, we'll configure Caddy to (a) serve a static PAC file, and (b) proxy `http://g` requests to Google.
 In a new file `caddyfile` in the same directory:

 ```plain